Tricuspid Valve Repair Surgery

 atrium (right upper chamber) and the right ventricle (right lower chamber).

-When the flaps don’t close properly, blood leaks back into a chamber of the heart
+When the flaps don’t close correctly, blood leaks back into a chamber of the heart

 When the flaps don’t open enough, blood is forced through too small an opening.
-This
+When

 Causes of tricuspid valve problems include birth defects, rheumatic fever, infection,